Why it's important to keep your skills up to date

 Another hidden benefit of expanding your skill set or refreshing your skills is that it can give you a new zest for your current career.
 In a world where we often spend eight hours a day, five days a week at work (and more), it pays to have a career you're passionate about.
 But if you're not constantly chopping and changing roles, it's easy for even a great job to start to lose its sparkle after a while.

 Taking the time to brush up on the latest trends and skills in your industry can help you reinvigorate your career.
-Dedicating some time to remembering why you entered the industry in the first place can do wonders for morale.
-With your new skills under your belt you can feel confident sharing new ideas, creating efficiencies, and feeling inspired about where the industry is heading.
+With your new skills under your belt you can feel confident sharing new ideas, creating efficiencies, and feeling passionate and inspired about where the industry is heading.

 If you're more concerned with learning about the latest trends rather than getting a formal qualification then a short course could be for you.
 No matter what industry you're in there's a huge range of short courses that you can complete in as little as a day.
 Some accredited short courses may even give you credit towards a certificate or diploma if you decide to upgrade your skills in the future.